-Governor’s Office – News Release – Gov. Ige releases $12 million to County of Hawaii for disaster responsePosted on Jun 7, 2018 in Latest News, Press Releases
+Governor’s Office – News Release – Gov. Ige releases $12 million to County of Hawaii for disaster responsePosted on Jun 7, 2018 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige and Mayor Harry Kim signed a Letter of Agreement releasing $12 million to support the county’s response to the active volcanic eruption occurring on Hawai‘i Island, along the East Rift Zone in Lower Puna.